chainpoint/bitcoin-header-node/README.md

 data you are starting with**.
 Even if you have an incorrect start block however, unless you're connecting to and
-[eclipsed by malicious peers](https://bitcoin.stackexchange.com/questions/61151/eclipse-attack-vs-sybil-attack#61154), the sync should just fail.
+[eclipsed by malicious peers](https://bitcoin.stackexchange.com/questions/61151/eclipse-attack-vs-sybil-attack#61154), the sync should just fail with a bad starting block.

 ### Usage

 You need to tell your node you want to start with a custom start point.
-There are two ways to do this on mainnet: with the start height or with the raw header data for the start block and _its previous block_ (this is needed for contextual checks).
-For a contained testing network like regtest or simnet, only the raw data will work since the height functionality works by querying the [blockcypher.com](https://blockcypher.com) API for the target blocks
-(you can see how to set the raw block data in the bhn tests for startTip).
+There are two ways to do this on mainnet and testnet: with the start height or with the raw header data for the start block and _its previous block_ (this is needed for contextual checks).
+For a contained testing network like regtest or simnet, only the raw data will work since the height functionality works by querying the [blockcypher.com](https://blockcypher.com) API for the target blocks (you can see how to set the raw block data in the bhn tests for startTip).

 Both options, `start-tip` or `start-height`, can be passed as with any [bcoin Configuration](https://github.com/bcoin-org/bcoin/blob/master/docs/configuration.md).